wsysuper/itamae/README.md

 ## Execute Server Initialization Recipes

-You can choose one or more recipes from the below, using command like:
+You can choose one or more recipes from below, using command like:
 ```
 itamae ssh -h hostname -u username -y config.yml cookbooks/03_docker/default.rb
 ```